-Synthetic pesticides contact action
+Synthetic pesticides with a contact action

 These usually have more persistence than those based on natural materials and so can give longer lasting control but will have limited effects on aphids within distorted leaves.
-Products include the pyrethroids Deltamethrin (e.g. Baby Bio Houseplant Bug Killer, Provado Ultimate Bug Killer, Sprayday Greenfly Killer, Provado Ultimate Fruit & Vegetable Bug Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer) and cypermethrin (e.g. Py Bug Killer).
+Products include the pyrethroids Deltamethrin (e.g. Baby Bio Houseplant Bug Killer, Provanto Ultimate Bug Killer, Sprayday Greenfly Killer, Provanto Ultimate Fruit & Vegetable Bug Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer) and cypermethrin (e.g. Py Bug Killer).
 These are contact insecticides that can be used on ornamental plants and listed edibles; which in some products includes apple, pear, plum, raspberry, strawberry, aubergine, beans, brassicas, lettuce, peas, peppers, cucumber, courgette and tomato.
 Check the product instructions as there are restrictions specific to the crop on how many applications can be made and the length of time that needs to be left between spraying and harvesting (harvest interval).

-Synthetic insecticides systemic action
+Synthetic insecticides with a systemic action

 In addition to some contact action these are absorbed into plant tissues and may have an effect on aphids hidden within distorted leaves.
 Products include the neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra and Rose Clear Ultra).
 In addition ornamental plants Bug Clear Ultra products can be used on apple, pear, cherry, plum, potato, lettuce, and glasshouse tomato, pepper and aubergine.
 Read the manufacturer's instructions regarding restrictions on the use of these products and harvest intervals.

 Inclusion of a pesticide product does not indicate a recommendation or endorsement by the RHS.
-It is a list of products currently available to the home gardener
+It is a list of products currently available to the home gardener.